richardskumat/dilbert/readme.md

 ## Default

-The following script should download all comics from Dilbert.com as of 2019-08-15 as long as the site doesn't change its looks and code structure a lot.
+The following script should download all comics from Dilbert.com as of 2022-08-01 as long as the site doesn't change its looks and code structure a lot.

 Recommended to use in tmux or some other long running terminal windows(eg on a remote device).

-There's a sleep 6 command in there between downloading two comics to prevent hammering Dilbert.com for comics.
+There's a sleep 6 command in there at the of the download() to prevent hammering Dilbert.com for comics.

-Also I've had issues where after a certain amount of downloads, dilbert.com would start throwing up SSL errors.

 Usage: